Willis Shapley: NASA

 Shapley's first involvement in the space program was in helping to craft the March 1958 memo that led to the creation of NASA.
-Later, after the Soviet Union successfully launched the first man into space, he was part of the committee that drafted a memo advocating for NASA's manned space program, which served as the starting point for President John F. Kennedy's Special Message to the Congress on Urgent National Needs on May 25, 1961, calling for the U.S. to land a man on the moon and return him safely to earth.
+Later, after the Soviet Union successfully launched the first man into space, he was part of the committee that drafted a memo advocating for NASA's crewed space program, which served as the starting point for President John F. Kennedy's Special Message to the Congress on Urgent National Needs on May 25, 1961, calling for the U.S. to land a man on the Moon and return him safely to Earth.

 In 1965, Shapley joined NASA as associate deputy administrator, replacing George L. Simpson, Jr. His responsibilities included the space agency's budget, public and legislative affairs, Department of Defense and other interagency affairs, and international relations.

-In February 1969, NASA Administrator Thomas O. Paine appointed Shapley to head up the newly-formed Committee on Symbolic Activities for the First Lunar Landing, whose job it was to determine the nature of the artifacts to be left on the moon as part of the Apollo 11 lunar landing, most notably, the Lunar Flag Assembly.
+In February 1969, NASA Administrator Thomas O. Paine appointed Shapley to head up the newly-formed Committee on Symbolic Activities for the First Lunar Landing, whose job it was to determine the nature of the artifacts to be left on the Moon as part of the Apollo 11 lunar landing, most notably, the Lunar Flag Assembly.
 In addition, he set policies for the handling of lunar samples and Apollo-related scientific research.